WMA Declaration of Seoul on Professional Autonomy and Clinical Independence

 Adopted by the 59th WMA General Assembly, Seoul, Korea, October 2008

-The World Medical Association, having explored the importance of professional autonomy and physician clinical independence, hereby adopts the following principles:
+The World Medical Association recognises the essential nature of professional autonomy and physician clinical independence, and states that:

-- The central element of professional autonomy and clinical independence is the assurance that individual physicians have the freedom to exercise their professional judgment in the care and treatment of their patients without undue influence by outside parties or individuals.
+- Professional autonomy and clinical independence describes the processes under which individual physicians have the freedom to exercise their professional judgment in the care and treatment of their patients without undue or inappropriate influence by outside parties or individuals.

-- Medicine is a highly complex art and science.
-Through lengthy training and experience, physicians become medical experts and healers.
-Whereas patients have the right to decide to a large extent which medical interventions they will undergo, they expect their physicians to be free to make clinically appropriate recommendations.
+- Medicine is highly complex.
+Through lengthy training and experience, physicians become medical experts weighing evidence to formulate advice to patients.
+Whereas patients have the right to self-determination, deciding within certain constraints which medical interventions they will undergo, they expect their physicians to be free to make clinically appropriate recommendations.

-- Although physicians recognize that they must take into account the structure of the health system and available resources, unreasonable restraints on clinical independence imposed by governments and administrators are not in the best interests of patients, not least because they can damage the trust which is an essential component of the patient-physician relationship.
+- Physicians recognize that they must take into account the structure of the health system and available resources when making treatment decisions.
+Unreasonable restraints on clinical independence imposed by governments and administrators are not in the best interests of patients because they may not be evidence based and risk undermining trust which is an essential component of the patient-physician relationship.

-- The World Medical Association reaffirms the importance of professional autonomy and clinical independence not only as an essential component of high quality medical care and therefore a benefit to the patient that must be preserved, but also as an essential principle of medical professionalism.
-The World Medical Association therefore re-dedicates itself to maintaining and assuring the continuation of professional autonomy and clinical independence in the care of patients.
+- The World Medical Association reaffirms that professional autonomy and clinical independence are essential components of high quality medical care and the patient-physician relationship that must be preserved.
+The WMA also affirms that professional autonomy and clinical independence are core elements of medical professionalism.

 Clinical Independence, Professional Autonomy, Professional Judgment, Professionalism, Seoul